 Key West is a small town in Southern Florida located on one of the islands called 'Keys'.
 Key West was the first stop of our Cruise Ship.
 We had more than 6 hours to explore it.
 Ready to see what the southernmost town of the continental United States looks like?

 To be precise, Key West is not located on one single island, but instead on a group of islands.
-Despite the fact that the North American continent is more than 120 miles (200 km) away, Key West is connected to it via the Overseas Highway, a series of bridges and viaducts that link a chain of islands to the mainland.
+Even though the North American continent is more than 120 miles (200 km) away, Key West is connected to it via the Overseas Highway, a series of bridges and viaducts that link a chain of islands to the mainland.

 Key West is a very nice and neat town.
 Life here is calm and slow, and its people do not rush.
 And, to be honest with you, the weather here is too hot and unforgiving for those in a hurry.